 - A Consent to Release Disability Information form;

-- The Disability Services form (“Documentation Guidelines”) specific to his or her disability; and
+- The Accessibility Services form (“Documentation Guidelines”) specific to his or her disability; and

 - The Impact Statement form (page 2 of each disability-specific form).

-Step 2: The student must set up an appointment with Disability Services to discuss accommodations.
-If the student’s documentation supports the request, a Disability Services staff member will provide the student with copies of the accommodation plan.
-Disability Services will initiate interactive discussions with appropriate College departments and/or site coordinators to determine the feasibility of reasonable accommodations for on- and off-campus learning environments (e.g., work-based learning, clinical sites, internships/externships, simulated learning, laboratories, and field work).
+Step 2: The student must set up an appointment with Accessibility Services to discuss accommodations.
+If the student’s documentation supports the request, a Accessibility Services staff member will provide the student with copies of the accommodation plan.
+Accessibility Services will initiate interactive discussions with appropriate College departments and/or site coordinators to determine the feasibility of reasonable accommodations for on- and off-campus learning environments (e.g., work-based learning, clinical sites, internships/externships, simulated learning, laboratories, and field work).

 Step 3: The student will initiate a meeting with instructors to discuss approved accommodations and will provide each instructor with a copy of the accommodation plan.
 Accommodation plans are not retroactive, but will be implemented within ten (10) working days of receipt.
 Major accommodations plans as described previously in the policy may take longer to implement.

 Accommodations are made on an individualized basis.
 Instructors cannot approve or reject approved accommodations, but they do have the right to decide how approved accommodations will be executed within the learning environment to ensure access.
 Instructors will document how the accommodations are implemented, and the department will maintain a copy of the accommodation plan.